snowplow/marketing-attribution-accelerator/content/modeling/modeling_1.md

 post = ""
 +++

-We will use the *page_views* table created by the [snowplow-web](https://hub.getdbt.com/snowplow/snowplow_web/latest/) dbt package to create a fractional attribution report table.
+We will use the *snowplow_web_page_views* table created by the [snowplow-web](https://hub.getdbt.com/snowplow/snowplow_web/latest/) dbt package, as well as a Snowplow events table, to create a fractional attribution report table.
 This table provides the marginal contribution of each channel to a user-level conversion event as well as the monetary value attributed to that channel from the conversion event.
-We are then able to output a report table that has calculated ROAS per channel.
+It will also contain spend information and calculated ROAS per channel.

 As such, this tutorial assumes that you have already run the `snowplow-web` dbt package.
 If not, instructions can be found in the [Advanced Analytics for Web](https://docs.snowplow.io/accelerators/web) accelerator.